 Requirements to enrol on a training course can range widely depending on the course.
 For some, you may need 5 A*-C at GCSE level.
 Others will ask for previous experience.

 At Options Skills, we ask those looking to train with us to take an aptitude test.
-This test allows us to understand your maths and English level and ensure you’re suitable for the course.
+This test lets us understand your maths and English level and ensure you’re suitable for the course.
 In addition, our NVQ Level 3 Electrical Training Course also requires potential students to complete a colour blindness test.

 University Vs. Vocational Training

+Historically, people -wrongly – regarded vocational training and apprenticeships as a lower level of education.
+And for many, vocational training wasn’t an option.
 Because of this, many people don’t know what to expect from training courses.
 But they’re increasing in popularity as more people begin to explore all their options.